kiwix/kiwix-android/DESIGN.md

 1. Define the color or style:
     * Define the color in `core/colors.xml`.
 Use good naming (`denim_blue`, `mine_shaft_gray` etc..).
     * Define the style in `core/styles.xml`.
 Follow the naming convention. `TODO:` (what is the naming convention for styles?)
-2. Add the color or style to a specific theme item in `themes.xml`.
+2. Add the color or style to a specific theme attribute in `themes.xml`.
 3. Make sure that the color or style works in both day and night mode.
-If it does not, add a night compatible color/style to `values-night/themes.xml`.
+If it does not, add the dark mode compatible attribute to `values-night/themes.xml`.

 For a video on how to work with themes, styles and colors, see [Developing Themes with Style (Android Dev Summit '19)](https://www.youtube.com/watch?v=Owkf8DhAOSo).

-## Night mode
+## Night Mode / Dark Theme
-Night mode is a different theme that makes the app easier on the eyes during night.
-When doing any design, make sure the new design works in night mode.
-Night mode can be activated from the settings menu.
+Night mode is a different theme that has many benefits such as saving battery and improving visibility in low light conditions [2].
+When doing any design, make sure the new design works in dark mode.
+Night mode can be activated from the systems settings or from the kiwix app.

 Whenever a resource exists in both `res/*-night` and `res/*` it will be used as such.
 For example: `kiwix_icon_with_title.png` exists in both `res/drawable` and `res/drawable-night` which means that the image in `res/drawable-night` will be used automagically in night mode.
+For further reading see [[2]](https://developer.android.com/guide/topics/ui/look-and-feel/darktheme).

 ## Resources
 Following is a list of resources that can and should be used to support a design decision.